hsklein/Simprovise/docs/source/data_collection.rst

-instantiated directly by model developers who wish to create a custom dataset; rather, the new datasets are created indirectly through the instantiation of other objects, typically :class:`counters <simprovise.modeling.conter.SimCounter>` for time-weighted data and :class:`unweighted data collectors <simprovise.core.datacollector.SimUnweightedDataCollector>` for unweighted data.
+instantiated directly by model developers who wish to create a custom dataset; rather, the new datasets are created indirectly through the instantiation of other objects, typically :class:`counters <simprovise.modeling.counter.SimCounter>` for time-weighted data and :class:`unweighted data collectors <simprovise.core.datacollector.SimUnweightedDataCollector>` for unweighted data.